aog05/Raylib-and-Flecs-Template/README.md

 **4. Raylib and Flecs libraries**

-Download this zip file ([Raylib for x32](https://github.com/user-attachments/files/18310969/raylibdll.zip) or [Raylib for x64](https://github.com/user-attachments/files/18310976/raylibdll.zip)) and unzip it once it's downloaded.
+Download this zip file [Raylib for x32](https://github.com/user-attachments/files/20745972/raylib32.zip) or [Raylib for x64](https://github.com/user-attachments/files/20745976/raylib64.zip) and unzip it once it's downloaded.

-Open "File Explorer" and go to C:\Users\\*you*\bake\lib and put this raylib library in it.
+Open "File Explorer" and go to `C:\Users\you\bake\lib` and put both of these libraries in it.

 Download the raylib source files by running,
 ```powershell